-- Leave at least one foot of space between the mulch and the foundation of your home.
+- Leave at least one foot of space between the mulch and your home’s foundation.
 This will deter termites and keep them from excavating tunnels.
 To boost the visual appeal of your landscape, you can leave this area naked or cover it with stones, rocks, or any form of inorganic mulch.

 - Check that the ground slope allows water to flow away from the foundation rather than towards it.
-Termites and other bugs are attracted to moisture, so make sure your house’s base is dry.
+Termites and other bugs attract moisture, so make sure your house’s base is dry.

 - Leave at least six feet between the foundation and the siding.
 This keeps moisture from rising to the solid wood in your home.

-- When adding mulch, keep the layer to a maximum of 2 or 3 inches deep.
+- When adding mulch, keep the layer to 2 or 3 inches deep.
 An excessively thick mulch will trap too much moisture in the soil, attracting termites and bugs.
-If the layer is too thin, the soil may not receive all of the nutrients it needs.
+If the layer is too thin, the soil may not receive all the nutrients it needs.

-- Make certain that any moistened mulch does not reach your home’s foundation or walls.
+- Make certain moistened mulch does not reach your home’s foundation or walls.
 To keep pests away, keep this area dry.

 - Aerate the mulch using a rake.
 This will help dry it out if too much moisture is trapped behind it, regardless of the type.
 It will also assist you in determining the appropriate amount of mulch to put into the soil.

 - Before putting a fresh layer of mulch, always remove the old one.

 - Keep a watch out for signs of termites.
 Any above-ground tunneling signs should be investigated to ensure that a possible infestation is under control.

 Organic mulch delivers nutrients to your plants while also retaining moisture.
 Inorganic mulch lasts a long time and helps plant roots resist temperature changes.